Vera Neumann

 Vera Neumann (born Vera Salaff; July 24, 1907 – June 15, 1993) was an American artist and entrepreneur best known for her boldly colored linen patterns and scarves signed "Vera" and featuring a ladybug.

 Early life and career

-Vera was the third of four children born to Fanny and Meyer Salaff who encouraged each of their children to find a passion and follow it - in her case drawing and painting.
-Her father gave her 50 cents for each sketchbook she could fill with her drawings as well as taking her to The Metropolitan Museum of Art every Sunday.
+Vera was born July 24, 1907, in Stamford, Connecticut and was the third of four children born to Fanny and Meyer Salaff.
+Her parents encouraged each of their children to find a passion and follow it - in Vera's case, the passions were drawing and painting.
+Her father gave her 25 cents if she did a portfolio of paintings as well as taking her to the Metropolitan Museum of Art every Sunday.
 Ultimately, each of the Salaff children chose a creative career path.
-After high school, Vera attended art school at The Cooper Union for the Advancement of Science and Art and enrolled in classes at the Traphagen School of Fashion after graduation.
+After high school, Vera attended art school at the Cooper Union for the Advancement of Science and Art and enrolled in classes at the Traphagen School of Fashion after graduation.
 She graduated from Traphagen School of Fashion in 1926 in Illustration and Textile Design.